 Ham Shack – The blank panel in the middle of the console is about to start seeing some milling action… this will house all the communications gear that has been on the shelf for too long along with the new Icom 7300.
 The operating position provides microphones, CW key, RF routing, and control panels… along with three SDR (software defined radio) environments and digital modes including PACTOR.
 Lots of station updates in this October 2016 post.

 Piano and Recording Studio – Directly under the long section of the desk will be a 52-inch drawer for the Kawai MP7 digital piano… which is why the studio monitors and audio tools are centered on that region.
 I’ll put the pedals and looper board on a little slide-out unit, and the sub is back in the corner under the tool cabinet.
 The throne for this zone is a Soundseat that provides more freedom of movement than the Aeron.
-Major update here.
+Major update here… all MOTU now.

 Video Production – The console provides a backdrop and production toolset for my upcoming YouTube series… with the rack on the far left mostly devoted to video switching and monitoring for the dozen or so cameras around the boat.
 This integrates with Final Cut Pro on the Mac; I’m a total newbie at that, but there’s a huge backlog of material as well as the ongoing geek narrative aboard Datawake.
 Stay tuned, as they say in the idiom.